pyzahl/Gxsm3/README.md

 signal processing tasks and instrument controls in a most flexible and adaptable manner.

+Gxsm3 is about to get obsoleted, frozen and no further active developments or back-porting is planned.
+Please visit and upgrade to https://github.com/pyzahl/Gxsm4

+---

 All latest stable software is available via SVN (gxsm2) and GIT (gxsm3) only